Restaurant SEO – Austin TX

 We also note that most search engines do not make a semantic distinction between the singular and plural forms of eatery names.
 One could reasonably infer that someone looking for ‘macrobiotic cafeteria south austin’ is looking for a single restaurant, while someone looking for the plural ‘macrobiotic cafeterias south austin’ might be looking for a list of these (in which case showing twenty ratings/review listings would be reasonable).
 No such luck.

-In many locales, there are no actual restaurants on Page One of the SERPs for ‘ restaurant’!
-Search engines tend to give high marks to larger and older websites.
-This makes it difficult for a start-up to get to Page One for any significant keywords.
-Search engines make their money from paid search (Pay-Per-Click programs), and the big biz directories and review sites spend a lot on these.
-Not giving these customers good organic rankings would be bad for business.
+In many locales, there are no actual restaurants on Page One of the SERPs for ‘restaurant’!
+Ranking algorithms tend to give high marks to larger and older websites.
+This makes it difficult for a start-up to get to Page One for any significant keywords – no matter how much customers like it!
+Search engines make their money from paid search (Pay-Per-Click programs).
+And the big biz directories and review sites spend a lot on these ads.
+Search engines don’t like to bite the hand that feeds them.
 So, for the best possible restaurant SEO in Austin, we recommend running some Google Ads.

 Zagat – Zomato – Yelp Listings and Reviews